Frhnmj2004/lambda_backend_monorepo/LEAPCELL_DEPLOYMENT.md

 ```

 ### 4. Deploy
-Railway will automatically deploy your application.
+Leapcell will automatically deploy your application.
 All services will run:
 - ✅ API Gateway (port 8080)
 - ✅ Job Dispatcher
 - ✅ Node Registry